 The narrow out-and-back style hike is suitable for all ages and abilities.
-It is a spring to fall hike, as it’s closed November 1st through April, reopening on May 1st.
+It s a spring-to-fall trek, as it’s closed from November 1st through April, reopening on May 1st.
 Dogs are permitted on-leash, however, it can get busy on the skinny trail, so keep in mind.
-The parking lots holds around 15 cars, so come early to secure a spot.
+The parking lot holds around 15 cars, so come early to secure a spot.

-The hiking trail does combine with other local routes, including Forsythe Canyon, Betasso Preserve, and Mt.
+The Boulder Creek Path does combine with other local routes, including Forsythe Canyon, Betasso Preserve, and Mt.
 Sanitas.

 Season: May 1st through October